berkeley-cdss/discovery-handbook/README.md

 ## What is this guide and who is it for?

-The information in the guide is primarily intended for instructors who either currently are or will be teaching a course in the UC Berkeley Data Science Education Program: either a connector course, a data-enabled course, or a course featuring a data science module.
-However, anyone else who wants to learn more about the program, the courses, and the technology is encouraged to look through the guide.
+The information in the guide is primarily intended for ...

 ## Modify This Content